sarinanemati/Logistics-QC-Operations-Performance-Analysis/README.md

 - collect kaggle dataset and cleaned using pandas and numpy
 - Build a binary classification model for delay prediction
 - Identify the most important factors contributing to delivery delays
-- Provide actionable insights for operational improvement
-- Create a production-ready solution for real-time predictions

 ## Business Problem

 In the logistics industry, **delivery delays** lead to:
-Customer dissatisfaction and churn
 Increased operational costs
 Reduced courier efficiency
-Negative brand reputation
 Potential financial penalties

-**Goal:** Build a reliable predictive model that can identify potentially delayed deliveries before they happen, enabling proactive interventions such as:
+**Goal:** Build a reliable model that can identify potentially delayed deliveries before they happen, enabling proactive interventions such as:
 - Reassigning orders to more experienced couriers
-- Alerting customers about potential delays
 - Optimizing route planning
 - Allocating additional resources to high-risk areas